Bernard Purdie

 What's "open to question" is Bernard Purdie's precarious relationship with the truth!

-Conclusion: I believe the only claim Bernard Purdie can safely make is this:
+I believe the only claim Bernard Purdie can make is this:

-He recorded some minor drum overdubs on some relatively insignificant tracks which had been recorded many months before The Beatles' first session with producer George Martin and a full year before Ringo even joined the band!
+He added some minor overdubs to some relatively insignificant tracks recorded in Germany fourteen months before Ringo even joined the band!

-To claim that Purdie "fixed" Ringo's drums on twenty-one Beatle recordings -- or that "Ringo played on nothing" -- is a blatant fabrication.
+To claim that Purdie "fixed" or "replaced" Ringo's drums on twenty-one Beatle recordings -- or that "Ringo played on nothing" -- is a blatant fabrication.

 Fiction.